Maryland Vehicle Safety Inspection

 You have 60 days after moving to Maryland to register your vehicle, and your car needs to pass inspection before it can be registered.

 What the Maryland Safety Inspection Includes

 The purpose of Maryland inspections is to make sure your car is safe to drive for yourself, your passengers, and other drivers.
 Inspections usually take 1-2 hours, depending on condition of your vehicle.
 Crucial components like brakes, lights, steering system, safety belts, exhaust will be checked.
-Click here for a full list of parts that will be inspected.

 If your vehicle passes inspection, you will receive a certificate.
 If your vehicle fails, you will receive a report detailing issues.
 Your pass or fail notice is automatically submitted to the DMV.
 You do not need to have repairs performed at the inspection station and can have your Maryland local mechanic fix any issues.